Clacton (constituency): History

 After Prime Minister Theresa May called a snap election on 19 April 2017, Carswell announced that he would not stand for re-election and endorsed the Conservative Party candidate Giles Watling.
 Watling was elected at the 2017 general election; at that election, UKIP's share of the vote fell by 36.8%, one of its largest declines in the country, and the subsequent Conservative victory in Clacton marked the first time every constituency in Essex had returned a Conservative MP since 1987.
-In 2019, Giles Watling, won re-election on the back of a majority of 24,702, increasing his vote share by 11.1% from 2017.
+In 2019, Giles Watling won re-election on the back of a majority of 24,702, increasing his vote share by 11.1% from 2017.

 Ahead of the 2024 general election, it was announced that Nigel Farage, who had taken over as leader of Reform UK mid-campaign, would contest the Clacton constituency.
 A YouGov poll published on 19 June 2024 (using the MRP technique) predicted that Farage would defeat Watling.
-Farage won the seat with 46.2% of the vote.
-The swing from the Conservative Party to the Reform Party of 45.1% is the largest swing for any seat at a UK general election.
-For more detail see Clacton in the 2024 United Kingdom general election.
+Farage won the seat with 46.2% of the vote, a swing of 45.1% from the Conservative Party.

+In July 2026, Farage announced his intention to vacate his seat to trigger a by-election in which he intended to stand.
+All other major parties decided to boycott the by-election waiting for the results of a parliamentary standards inquiry into Farage's finances, including a £5 million donation he received from Christopher Harborne.
+The chancellor announced on 8 July 2026 that Farage's resignation had been accepted.
+Farage won the by-election for Reform with 63% of the vote.